Customer Service Trainer, Call Center Salary

 Pay Difference by Location

-Call Center Customer Service Trainers will find that Chicago offers an impressive pay rate, one which exceeds the national average by 32 percent.
-Call Center Customer Service Trainers can also look forward to large paychecks in cities like Seattle (+28 percent), Tampa (+25 percent), Atlanta (+20 percent), and Denver (+10 percent).
-The lowest-paying market is Portland, which sits 17 percent below the national average.
-Not at the bottom but still paying below the median are employers in Salt Lake City and Dallas (7 percent less).
+For Call Center Customer Service Trainers, Chicago provides a pay rate that is 36 percent greater than the national average.
+Call Center Customer Service Trainers can also look forward to large paychecks in cities like Atlanta (+28 percent), Seattle (+27 percent), Denver (+9 percent), and Nashville (+8 percent).
+Portland ranks last in the field for pay, reporting salaries 18 percent below the national average.
+Not at the bottom but still paying below the median are employers in Las Vegas and Dallas (11 percent lower and 8 percent lower, respectively).

 Customer Service Trainer, Call Center Reviews